 Global Food Security Analysis

 Argumentative essay on the Industrial Revolution

 World War I Research Assignment

-In Year 9 Mathematics, the skills and knowledge acquired in many of the topics studied in Years 7 and 8 Mathematics is consolidated and extended.
+In Year 9 Mathematics, the skills and knowledge acquired in many of the topics studied in Years 7 and 8 Mathematics are consolidated and extended.
 Some new areas of Mathematics are also explored.
-Enquiry and problem solving is encouraged in every topic.
+Problem-solving is encouraged in every topic.

-While most students will complete Year 9 Standard Mathematics, there are two alternative pathways in Year 9 Mathematics: Modified Mathematics and Accelerated Mathematics.
+While most students will complete Year 9 Standard Mathematics, there are two alternative pathways in Year 9 Mathematics: Modified Mathematics and Extension Mathematics.